 Once you've gotten feedback on your questions, choose the topic that resonates the best with others and that you believe will be the most fruitful and interesting to you.
 Now you're ready to move on to the next stage: finding and narrowing sources (or in cowboy terms, getting the lay of the land).

-Step Two: Get the Lay of the Land (Find Sources & Narrow Scope)
+8.4 Step Three: Get the Lay of the Land (Search & Narrow)

 Here's a real life example: my husband is a professor here at BYU in Mechanical Engineering and Neuroscience.
-He studies Traumatic Brain Injury, but if you just type "Traumatic Brain Injury" into the Web of Science Database, you get 51,378 results: clearly too many to handle!
-[Image of big rectangle representing 51,378] But if you add another factor to narrow the scope--say, "Traumatic Brain Injury" AND "Rehabilitation," then you get 5,499--still too many, but getting better.
-[Image of big rectangle with a smaller rectangle representing 5,499] Now, if you add a third narrowing factor "AND Robotics," you get 46 results--the Sweet Spot!
-[Image of big rectangle with smaller rectangle, with very small diamond representing the Sweet Spot 46] [more comments?]
+He studies Traumatic Brain Injury, but if he just types "Traumatic Brain Injury" into the Web of Science Database, he gets over 38,000 results: clearly too many to handle!
+Then if he adds another factor to narrow the scope--say, "Traumatic Brain Injury" AND "Rehabilitation"--he gets 4,800, still too many, but getting better.
+Finally, when he adds a third narrowing factor "AND Robotics," he gets 32 results--the Sweet Spot!
 That's a manageable herd.
 Later you'll be finding your own Sweet Spot, so stay tuned.